lslezak/blog-test/_posts/2016-08-18-highlights-of-yast-development-sprint-23.md

 - YaST
 ---

-As already mentioned in our [previous blog post]( https://lizards.opensuse.org/?p=11893), with Leap 42.2 in Alpha phase and SLE12-SP2 in Beta phase, the YaST Team is concentrating the firepower in fixing bugs in the installer.
 We fixed more than 40 bugs in three weeks!
 The dark side is that most bug fixes are not juicy enough for writing a blog post… but there is always some interesting stuff to report.

 ### Integration of installer self-update with SCC and SMT